*

 WILLIE DUNN JNR

+WILLIAM DUNN JNR. born 1865 in the Borough of Blackheath in the suburbs of London where his father was the greenkeeper and club maker.
+That year the family returned to Leith Thistle G.C and were living at 7 Vanburgh Place, Leith Links, Edinburgh.
+In 1881, Willie Dunn Jnr. moved to North Berwick where his older brother Tom Dunn was appointed Keeper of the Green.
 Willie Dunn Jnr. was 15 years old when he played his first match against Ben Sayers at North Berwick and won.
-The following year he partnered Sayers in a money match against the two Fernies at St Andrews.
+Although Sayers won the return match it brought Willie Dunn to prominence.
+In 1881 he partnered Sayers in a money match against the two Fernies at St Andrews.
 The first day was halved but the second day Dunn and Sayers won the match by five holes.
 Willie entered the Open Championship for the first time from North Berwick in 1883 and again in 1884, and 1886.

 In 1886, Willie Dunn Jnr. was asked by Horace Hutchinson to take charge of the links of the Royal North Devon Golf Club at Westward Ho!.
 Dunn remained there for a year and laid out the present course.
 In 1888, he moved to Royal Epping Forrest in Chingford and laid out their 18 hole course.
-The following year he transferred to Biarritz in France where his brother Tom designed the course during a winter visit while still engaged at North Berwick.

 [Golfer] [Golfer]